VictorUkafor/Eskimi-SSP/README.md

 3. ``npm install`` to install npm packages

+### Setting up Docker

+cd into the laradock folder of the application and

+1. copy and rename the .env.example file .env

+2. Supply the neccessary environment variable

-6. cd into the laradock folder of the application and run ``docker-compose up -d nginx mysql`` to install docker dependencies
+3. run ``docker-compose up -d nginx mysql`` to install docker dependencies

-5. cd into the root of the application and  run ``php artisan migrate`` database migration

 ### Running the Application

+cd into the root of the application and  run ``php artisan migrate`` database migration

 To build the application run ``npm run production`` in the root of the application

 To view the application, go to your browser and type ``http://app-name``

 ### Loadind Seeders